The Fisher Fine Arts Library, dedicated in 1891

 Penn builds its investment program around several simple tenets.
 First, in order to achieve the high returns necessary to preserve purchasing power after spending, the AIF is invested with a strong equity orientation.
 With the exception of fixed income, Penn expects that all asset classes in which it invests can earn equity-like returns over long periods of time.
 Second, Penn builds a portfolio that is diversified across different fundamental drivers of return.
 The University focuses on areas with the greatest inefficiencies across asset classes, strategies, and geographies.
 Finally, Penn capitalizes upon the perpetual nature of the University to invest with a long time horizon, creating a significant advantage relative to the many market participants who must focus on near-term certainty instead of long-term attractiveness when evaluating investments.

-Penn’s long-term Strategic Asset Allocation (SAA) ranges reflect reasonable allocation ranges for the portfolio in a normal environment.
+Penn has established a Strategic Asset Allocation (SAA), with investment class target ranges which represent reasonable allocation ranges for the portfolio in a normal environment.
 Portfolios within these ranges reflect the broad equity orientation and diversification that Penn seeks.
 The SAA guidelines consist of ranges rather than point targets, a reflection of the impossibility of knowing the future investment opportunity set facing the University.
-As the portfolio evolves towards the SAA ranges, we use an Interim Policy Portfolio (IPP), to guide our asset allocation over shorter periods.
+As the portfolio evolves towards the SAA ranges, Penn uses an Interim Policy Portfolio (IPP) to guide our asset allocation over shorter periods.
 Over time, we expect the IPP to approach the SAA ranges.

 Penn revisits its asset allocation ranges and targets periodically to ensure that they appropriately reflect both the University’s long-term investment needs and the opportunity set facing Penn.
-The most recent review occurred in June 2014.AIF Asset Allocation as of June 30, 2014
+The most recent review occurred in June 2015.

-The AIF returned 17.5% in fiscal year 2014.
-The investment performance produced $1.5 billion of dollar gains for Penn.
-After spending, gifts, and other transfers, the AIF increased by $1.4 billion, ending the fiscal year with a value of $9.2 billion.
-The broad endowment ended the year at $9.6 billion, an increase of $1.4 billion.
+The AIF returned 7.4% in FY 2015.
+The investment performance produced $656 million of dollar gains for Penn.
+After spending, gifts, and other transfers, the AIF increased by $560 million, ending the fiscal year with a value of $9.7 billion.
+The broad endowment ended the year at $10.1 billion, an increase of $551 million.

 For detailed annual report information, please click the link below.